-In this post, I demonstrate difference between DATETIME and TIMESTAMP data type of MySQL.
+In this post, I am sharing the difference between DATETIME and TIMESTAMP data type of MySQL.

-I am writing about this topic because this is very basic and important for Database Developers.
+I am writing about this topic because this is very necessary and important for Database Developers.

-Even many interviewers also ask this question to MySQL Database Developer.
+Even many interviewers also ask this question in the MySQL interview.

 For this topic, You can find many alternative answers over the internet.
-But still I love to write in my own way.
+But still, I love to write in my way.

 DATETIME vs TIMESTAMP:

-TIMESTAMP used to track changes to records, and update every time when the record is changed.
+TIMESTAMP used to track changes of records, and update every time when the record is changed.